Pandkarshashank/Pandkarshashank/README.md

 - 👋 Hi, I’m @Pandkarshashank
 - 👀 I’m interested in Game developing, Web designing and UI/UX
-- 🌱 I’m currently learning Unity and HTML alongside C#
+- 🌱 Interested in AI and Deep Learning.
 - 💞️ I’m looking to collaborate on Game developing as well as UI/UX on Unity.
 - I have experience on Ubuntu and windows system.I also know python,C,C++ and some Java.
 - 📫 You can reach me on Pandkarshashank@gmail.com